conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 - in Console, [configure your Gateway cluster](/platform/navigation/settings/managing-clusters/) and fill in the **Provider** tab with Gateway API credentials

 :::warning Current limitations
-As of v1.36, Partner Zones have the following limitations:
+As of v1.32, Partner Zones have the following limitations:

-- Partners will only be able to connect to your zone using **Local Gateway Service Accounts**.
-If the `GATEWAY_SECURITY_PROTOCOL` is set to `SSL` then Partners will only be able to connect to your zone using **External Gateway Service Accounts** (find out more about service accounts [here](/platform/reference/resource-reference/console/#partner-zone) under `authenticationMode.type`).
 - Passwords do not expire.
 If you need **to revoke access** to your partner, you will have to delete the Partner Zone.
 :::